Home

 Open hive built by feral honeybees

-Free of charge service.
-Have you had a problem with a feral honey bee colony on your property before?
-Sometimes it can be an expensive and annoying headache to remove them, if they are between walls.
+Have you had a problem with a feral honeybee colony on your property before?
+Removing a colony from inside walls or other structures can sometimes be expensive and stressful.

-Even if you decide not to call a beekeeper to help you with an extraction and you choose to call an exterminator or spray them yourself, the colony has to be removed anyway and all openings have to be sealed.
-A dead colony may attract mice, cockroaches and other vermin and also will rot.
+Even if you choose not to contact a beekeeper for a live removal and decide instead to call an exterminator or spray the colony yourself, the dead colony still has to be removed and all openings properly sealed.
+Otherwise, it may attract mice, cockroaches, and other vermin, and the comb and honey inside the walls can begin to rot.

-Do you want to avoid this problem in the future?
+Would you like to help prevent this problem in the future?

 A swarm box